ynniv/deposits/index.md

 Existing solutions to this problem involve custodial services that sacrifice Bitcoin's core property of cryptographic verifiability.
 Depositors must trust operators to maintain reserves and process withdrawals honestly.
 Chaumian Ecash systems provide privacy but require participants to trust mints with custody of funds without transparent reserve requirements.

 We propose a new layer 3 protocol that enables Lightning wallets through validated outputs: a Lightning protocol extension that describes new commitment transaction outputs which are subject to negotiated validation rules.
 Depositors will control funds through cryptographic keys without managing channels, while operators are constrained by protocol rules enforced at the Lightning channel level and monitored by other channel partners.
-Vault payments are addressed using MuSig2 keys derived from both channel peers, preventing operators from pocketing payments intended for vaults.
+Vaults are addressed using a multisig between channel partners.
+Security deposits and penalties when presented with pre-images for signed invoices that were never credited prevent operators from pocketing payments intended for vaults.
 Consensus rules allow operators to establish recurring maintenance fees, making profitability commonly achievable.

 The system achieves: